Degree project in Physics / Applied physics at IFM - process description and instructions

 - Fill in the Application for thesis form according to the instructions on the web page (students on Swedish programs go to this link instead).

-- You should register your Thesis work at Studentportalen.
+- You should register your degree projekt at the Student portal.

 - When you are registered, fill in the Department application form and hand in to the education administrator at IFM.